mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Fallback Apology Prompt**

 ```
-If you can’t answer from the provided info, reply only: “I’m not sure on that.
-Let me have a teammate follow up—what’s your email?”
+If you can't answer from the provided info, reply only: "I'm not sure on that.
+Let me have a teammate follow up—what's your email?"
 ```

 **Answer Shortener**